-Our HLTA and Assistant SENDCo have attended Autistic Spectrum Conditions training and are able to deliver intervention programmes, such as SULP (Social Use of Language Programme).
+Members of the SEND team have attended Autistic Spectrum Conditions training and are able to deliver intervention programmes, such as SULP (Social Use of Language Programme).

 Review of our Special Educational Needs and Disability (SEND) provision

 We will formally review our SEND provision annually.
 This process will involve evaluating the impact of SEND support and interventions and analysing data, such as GCSE and A-level results for those identified as SEND.
 The views of the pupil and their parents may be sought as part of this process.